Wedge techniques

 The physical secret

 1. Steam is generated by the infusion.
 This falls as a precipitate onto the cool skin of the sauna guest, where heat energy is released.
-This heat energy has previously been used up in evaporation on the hot stones of the sauna.
+This heat energy has previously been used up during evaporation on the hot stones of the sauna.

-2. The sweat on the sauna-goer's skin cools - then the humidity in the room suddenly rises.
+2. The sweat on the skin of the sauna guest cools - then the humidity in the room suddenly rises.
 The cooling effect of the sweat is interrupted.

-Wedel techniques for home use
+Wedge techniques for domestic use

 Which technique is the right one?